melanieloaiza/bluepod/README.md

 4. Text Talk: PDF Edition: Interact with your PDFs on a whole new level.
 Ask Blue questions in natural language, and get precise answers pulled directly from your documents, using Conversational AI.

 5. YouTube: Beyond the Play Button: Discover the potential of dynamic prompt generation with GPT-4 for tasks such as video summarization, sentiment analysis, and content recommendations, ensuring that every interaction is as informative and relevant as possible.

+   ##### Please refer to the documentation details provided in the main directory for descriptions of the functions used and their respective features (e.g., readmefile - documentation).

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.